MessageSquareSignal

 Most engagement frameworks treat all employees the same.
 They shouldn't.
 Frontline workers face a distinct set of constraints that make traditional approaches structurally inadequate:

-Where Traditional Engagement Programs Break Down
+Where Static Engagement Programs Break Down

-The Survey Problem
+The Static Form Problem

 Timing misses the signal.
-A quarterly pulse survey captures how someone felt on Tuesday at 2 PM.
+A quarterly pulse captures how someone felt on Tuesday at 2 PM.
 It doesn't capture the incident on Thursday night, the scheduling conflict last week, or the slow erosion of trust over the past three months.
 By the time the data arrives, the problem has either resolved itself or become irreversible.

 The Manager Bottleneck